-The Postdoctoral Program Office will offer the second Meaningful Mentoring workshop of the year on Wednesday, June 26, 2019, from 10 a.m. to 11:30 a.m. in Building 201, Room 102.
-This session will focus on identifying mentoring needs and mapping a mentoring network.
+The Postdoctoral Program Office will offer the last meaningful mentoring workshop of the year on Tuesday, Dec.
+17, 2019, from 10 a.m. to 11:30 a.m. in Building 201, Room 102.
+This session will focus on ways to maintain effective communication in a mentoring relationship.

 The series is recommended for anyone seeking to strengthen skills as either a mentor or mentee and have more meaningful mentoring relationships.
-The target audience includes postdoctoral appointees, mentors and supervisors.
-Topics covered are applicable to non-research settings as well.
+The target audience includes postdoctoral appointees, mentors, and supervisors.
+Case studies, group discussion, and interactive exercises will be used to illustrate learning objectives.

 At the end of this workshop, participants will be able to:

 - Identify challenges to providing feedback via email

 - Overview of communication styles and strategies for active listening